What we do

 Some older browsers may not work with the atlas.
 The squares do not show up on the maps for Firefox version 3.6.13 and Netscape Navigator 9.0.
 Neither the squares nor the maps appear for Safari 1.0.3 and Internet Explorer 5.2).
 On the other hand, Internet Explorer 6.0 (released in 2001) has no problems.

 Please check over the maps.
 Let us know if any records seem out of range, as errors in entering latitude and longitude values can occur.

 As noted above, problems in working with the online maps can occur with some combinations of computers and web browsers.
-So, please try this out, and report any problems you are having.
+So, please try this database and mapping capability, and report any problems you are having.

 More data, both old and new, is needed to make these maps better.
 Please let Colin Jones, Ross Layberry or Alan Macnaughton know if you have access to such data.
 See what species have been recorded in the 10K squares in your area -- many squares have no records, or just a very few species.
 See this page for instructions on gathering data.
 Both members and non-members are welcome to contribute.

 Thanks are due to Andrew Couturier of Bird Studies Canada for providing the data file dividing Ontario into the 10,747 squares.
 Also, Glenn Richardson (TEA president) wrote the HTML code and designed the main atlas page and the legend on the large map.

 A printed version of this atlas will be made available when a reasonably complete set of records has been gathered and the records have been carefully examined to identify errors.